BarlowGirl: Band retiring and "Hope Will Lead Us On" (2012)

 The sisters drafted new music in 2011, planning to return to the studio that year or in early 2012, though "Hope Will Lead Us On" would only be recorded much later after being initially previewed in concerts.
 From August 27 to 29, 2012, Alyssa Barlow shared some behind-the-scenes photos of the studio recording of "Hope Will Lead Us On" on Instagram.
 Lauren returned to the drums, Alyssa returned to the piano and Rebecca returned to the guitar.
-On October 24, 2012, BarlowGirl announced that it would be "retiring the band", without elaborating any future plans.
+On October 24, 2012, BarlowGirl announced that it would be "retiring the band", without elaborating on any future plans.
 On Monday, October 29, 2012, the trio made its final public appearance as with a live online chat and acoustic session where they premiered their final song "Hope Will Lead Us On".

 Musical style

 BarlowGirl was known as a Christian rock band.
-Their style includes three-part harmony mixed with rock guitars.
-Their songs range from ballads to guitar rock.
+Their style included three-part harmony mixed with rock guitars.
+Their songs ranged from ballads to guitar rock.

 The ladies' lineup during their initial years featured Rebecca on guitar, Alyssa on bass, and Lauren on drums.
 BarlowGirl was therefore a power trio.
 During the Love & War era, however, Alyssa identified solely as a singer and keyboardist.
 This also occurred in some of BarlowGirl's older music as an example of breaking the power trio mold.

 Lauren notes that she and her sisters listened to 50s and 60s music while growing up.
 The band lists the Beatles and the Mamas & the Papas as major influences because of their vocal harmonies.
 Before being known as BarlowGirl, the first song composed by the band was "You Know", which was only played live and was themed after "MMMBop" by Hanson.
 The song "Our Worlds Collide" on BarlowGirl's Love & War album was influenced by the Beatles, which was further reflected in live performances when the sisters preceded that song with a segue, a portion of "If I Fell" by the boy band.
 BarlowGirl performed an a cappella cover of "I Will" by the Beatles to Ustream during their final online concert in 2012, indicating that it was the first song that they learned to harmonize to.